European shares fall as ECB starts buying bonds

 Investors were also rattled by data from China showing a slide in imports, while the Bank of France cut its growth forecast for the French economy for the first quarter to 0.3 percent from 0.4 percent.

 Shares in European property groups also retreated.
-Unibail and Klepierre fell 1.7 percent and 2.2 percent as traders cited a downbeat research note by JPMorgan.
+Unibail and Klepierre both fell 2 percent as traders cited a downbeat research note by JPMorgan.
 The bank downgraded its rating on the two stocks to ‘neutral’ from ‘overweight’, citing valuation levels.

 Europe bourses in 2015: link.reuters.com/pap87v